 Execute docker-compose.yml again.
 Unlike in the previous step, docker-compose is now executed in the background or "detached".
 After this, the SeaTable server can also be started seatably in the Docker container.
 Finally, you only need to create an admin user.
 Your SeaTable server is then ready for its tasks!

 docker exec -it seatable /shared/seatable/scripts/seatable.sh superuser

-After the last command, you will be prompted for an email address and password.
+After the last command, you will be asked to enter an email address and a password.
 Bravo, you have created the first user in your SeaTable on-premises system.

-Now call the URL you specified in the docker-compose.yml under SEATABLE_SERVER_HOSTNAME.
+Now call up the URL that you specified in the docker-compose.yml under SEATABLE_SERVER_HOSTNAME.
 You will land on the login page of your SeaTable server.
 Installation successful!

-If you have voted to use Let's Encrypt in the docker-compose.yml, then your request should be redirected directly to https and thus the communication with your server should be encrypted.
-If not, then you should now add your own SSL certificate.
+If you have voted for the use of Let's Encrypt in the docker-compose.yml, then your request should be redirected directly to https and thus the communication with your server should be encrypted.
+If not, then you should now insert your own SSL certificate.
 Copy the certificate into the folder /opt/seatable/ssl/ and adjust the configuration of the web server nginx.
 You also have to change the addresses from http to https in the configuration files ccnet.conf, dtable_web_seetings.py and the dtable_server_config.json.
-After that, nginx, SeaTable and Memcached need to be restarted.
+After that, nginx, SeaTable and Memcached have to be restarted.
 You do this with these three commands:

 docker exec -it seatable /shared/seatable/scripts/seatable.sh restart